trailofbits/macroni/README.md

 ## Testing

 ## License
-VAST is licensed according to the Apache 2.0 license.
-VAST links against and uses Clang and LLVM APIs.
+Macroni is licensed according to the Apache 2.0 license.
+Macroni links against and uses Clang and LLVM APIs.
 Clang is also licensed under Apache 2.0, with LLVM exceptions.